solidjs/solid-docs/WRITING.md

 - Don't: We're going to visit Solid's homepage.
 ```

-When writing steps in a how-to section, you should use an simplistic imperative tone.
-This means the sentence starts with a verb.
+When writing steps in a how-to section, please start sentences with a verb.

 ```
 - Do: Download npm.